V&A Online Journal

-The display under review is kept in the Robert H. N. Ho Family Foundation Gallery, which opened on 29 April 2009.
+The display under review is kept in The Robert H. N. Ho Family Foundation Galleries of Buddhist Art, which opened on 29 April 2009.
 The Gallery is named after the Foundation of Robert Ho Hung Ngai, son of Kuomintang general Ho Shai Lai and grandson of Sir Robert Hotung.
 It is also the first in the V&A solely devoted to the chronological and geographical development of Buddhist art, and occupies an accessible location next to the Museum’s John Madejski Garden.
 Mr.Ho’s philanthropic Foundation has been focused on helping people to gain a greater understanding of the Buddhist traditions and encouraging youth to take up the life-changing discipline of meditation.
 The Foundation also serves as a conduit for the promotion of Chinese arts and culture.
 (1)

 The Gallery’s current display was formally called Buddhist Sculpture in Asia and presently houses a total of forty-five items.
 These forty-five objects are divided into four thematic halls in the Gallery.
 They are ordered as follows: ‘The Indian Subcontinent: the life and teachings of the Buddha’; ‘India, Sri Lanka and the Himalayas: Buddhism’s Decline in India and Expansion into the Himalayas’; ‘South-east Asia: Buddha, Monk and King’; and ‘East Asia: Creating Holy Images, Gathering Merit’.
 The doctrinal trajectory of these divisions is fairly straightforward.
 The first hall charts the early artistic developments of Indian Buddhism, from the schools of antiquity (Greco-Bactrian Gandhâra and native Indian Mathurâ) to the medieval Pala Empire (AD 750–1174), which set the classical standards for Indian Buddhist aesthetics.
 The second showcases Vajrayâna (Diamond Vehicle)art in the Himalayas, whilst the third highlights the dominance of Theravâda (Teaching of the Elders) culture in Southeast Asia.
 The fourth section on East Asia underlines the influence of the Mahâyâna (Great Vehicle) tradition’s teachings in China and Japan.
 The emphasis is mainly on the production of Buddhist art during the Chinese Imperial period, such as the Northern Qi and Yuan Dynasties.